sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 Questions?
 Found an error?
 [Create an issue on Github!](https://github.com/sharksforarms/sharksforarms.github.io/issues/new)

 Edits:
+- 2021-10-11: Removed references to nightly and added formatting example
 - 2021-09-06: Added "what next" section
 - 2021-09-06: Added rust-analyzer config example, enable clippy on save.
 - 2021-09-01: Updated completion framework, enhanced LSP with rust-tools.nvim and more!